adonisjs/v6-docs/content/docs/fundamentals/scaffolding.md

 ```

 ### How do you find which stubs to copy?
-You can find a package's stubs by visiting its Github repo.
+You can find a package's stubs by visiting its GitHub repo.
 We store all the stubs at the root level of the package inside the `stubs` directory.

 ## Stubs execution flow
 Here's a visual representation of how we find and execute stubs via the `makeUsingStub` method.